THE

 "...the fact that the promises which a free society has to offer can always be only chances and not certainties, only opportunities and not definite gifts..."
 (F. A. Hayek; The Constitution of Liberty, 1960, Chap.
 4).

 Hayek makes the above statement in the context of asserting that freedom is the "supreme principle;" that social "promises" can only be conditional, otherwise freedom will be compromised and slowly eroded.
 So, liberty, the unalienable rights of life and the self-evident truths of The Declaration, and the Constitution's enumeration of civil rights are only conditional promises, to be realized only upon the satisfaction of "freedom."
 Whose freedom, and freedom to do what is Hayek advocating?
 The freedom of private interests to subvert the democratic will of the sovereign people?
 Liberty is not a gift; it is the legitimizing principle and purpose of democratic government.
-Liberty is supreme; freedom is a right until it is improperly used.
+Liberty is the supreme principle; freedom is a right until it is improperly used.

 Without ascribing motive to Hayek, confusion is sowed through an emphasis on freedom while obscuring the priority of liberty; that liberty is constituted of those rights, civil and natural, which are guaranteed to all members of a community, and which cannot be rightfully abridged by anyone's freedom to do as they want, whether it be a government or other individuals.
 Clearly, the consequence of obscuring liberty is to conceal the role of government in securing equal rights; government can then be attacked as the enemy of freedom ("Government is the problem").
 Without government regulation, the freedom of the wolf prevails--the cherished desire of the selfish brain.
-The perpetrators of injustice want freedom; the innocent want liberty... the wolf is not interested in protecting the sheep's liberty.
+The perpetrators of injustice want freedom; the subjugated want liberty... the wolf is not interested in protecting the sheep's liberty.
 A distinction is not profitable when it removes the opportunity to dissemble that is provided by confusion.

 The political liberalism that emerged from The Enlightenment embraced freedom and equality, culminating in America's democratic revolution.
 In apparent harmony, classical liberalism (unregulated free markets) argued for the freedom of economic activity with no attention to social equality; except for the assurances of "equal opportunity" and "invisible hands" and "unintended consequences."
 The freedom of the human wolf to be rich and powerful and dominant required disregard for democracy's promise of equal rights and liberty for the sheep.
-It is the priority of equality that constrains freedom into compatibility with democracy... and makes the conservative brain opposed to democratic progress... and bewitched by authoritarian dreams.
+It is the priority of equality that constrains freedom into compatibility with democracy... and makes the conservative brain opposed to democratic progress, and enchanted by authoritarian dreams.

 Mr. Lincoln was right, freedom and liberty "are two, not only different, but incompatible things, called by the same name."
 But Hayek will "use them interchangeably."